Ronan Parke: 2011: Debut album

 Two days after the final, it was reported that Sony Music were keen to offer Parke a recording contract worth £1 million.
 The same day, it was also reported that Cowell had hoped for Ronan to duet with Jackie Evancho, although no plans were completed for this to occur.

 Parke performed in the Britain's Got Talent Live Tour 2011, making appearances all throughout the UK.
 The tour opened on 12 June 2011 at Newcastle Metro Radio Arena and finished on 26 June at Bournemouth BIC.
 During the tour, Parke sang all three of the songs that he performed on the show, collaborating with pianist Paul Gbegbaje for "Make You Feel My Love".

 Parke appeared at the Royal Norfolk Show on 30 June to greet fans and sign autographs.
-Parke also performed at the Hamilton Park Racecourse family night on 9 July, filling in for Joe McElderry who was forced to pull out.
+Parke also performed at the Hamilton Park Racecourse family night on 9 July, filling in for Joe McElderry, who was forced to pull out.
 Parke performed for an audience of over 50,000 at T4 on the Beach on 10 July, singing Cee Lo Green's "Forget You".
 He was introduced onto the stage by David Hasselhoff.

 Parke signed to Sony Music and Syco as a joint contract in 2011.
 The album, Ronan Parke, was released in the UK on 24 October 2011.

-On 28 July 2011, Parke uploaded a video to YouTube of him performing an acoustic cover of Lady Gaga's "The Edge of Glory", which has attracted media attention.
+On 28 July 2011, Parke uploaded a video to YouTube of him performing an acoustic cover of Lady Gaga's "The Edge of Glory", which attracted media attention.
 His Facebook page stated that a new video of him singing an acoustic cover would be released every week as part of a three-part series called Ronan Sings.
 The second video was an acoustic cover of "Make You Feel My Love" by Bob Dylan, which was uploaded on 10 August.
 Amazon also showed an exclusive video on the pre-order page of Parke's debut album of him performing an acoustic cover of "Forget You".
 A new video of Parke singing "Jar of Hearts", by Christina Perri, was released on 6 September 2011.

-He also announced his first gig in his home county of Norfolk, and performed at Potters Leisure Resort, Hopton-on-Sea, for two nights, 22/23 October 2011.
+He also announced his first gig in his home county of Norfolk, and performed at Potters Leisure Resort, Hopton-on-Sea, on 22 and 23 October 2011.
 Parke also performed at Xscape in Castleford, West Yorkshire in August.
 Parke performed "Forget You", "Ben" and "Smile" at the Michael Jackson tribute show on 28 August 2011 at Blackpool Opera House.

 Parke announced on Facebook that "A Thousand Miles", originally by Vanessa Carlton, would be the first single from the album and the music video released on 14 September 2011.
 The lyric video was posted onto YouTube on 2 September 2011.